alexeyraspopov/learn-script/README.md

 # learn-script

-Set of algorithms for machine learning.
+A JavaScript implementation of common algorithms for machine learning.